 The Lifeline Program is a federally funded program that provides a monthly discount on phone or internet service to eligible households.
 Qualification is determined based on income or your participation in several federal assistance programs, and you must recertify every year.
 You must qualify through the Universal Service Administrative Company before enrolling with MTA.
 To learn how to apply or to see if you qualify for the program, give us a call or go to www.lifelinesupport.org for further information.

 The ACP provides eligible households a monthly discount of up to $75 for broadband service.
 Before enrolling in this program through MTA, you must first pre-qualify by applying online or via mail with the FCC.
+Please note that customers need to enroll by February 7th to still qualify for the program.
 See enrollment details below.

 All households must complete self-verification through the National Verifier.